marberts/gpindex/README.md

 A small R package for calculating lots of different price indexes, and by extension quantity indexes.
-Provides tools to build and work with any type of generalized bilateral index (of which most price indexes are), along with a few important indexes that don’t belong to the generalized family.
+Provides tools to build and work with any type of bilateral generalized-mean index (of which most price indexes are), along with a few important indexes that don’t belong to the generalized-mean family.

 ## Installation